MatthewReid854/reliability/README.md

 - Probability plots on probability paper for all supported distributions
 - Quantile-Quantile plots and Probability-Probability plots
 - Reliability growth, optimal replacement time, sequential sampling charts, and many more functions
+- Physics of Failure and Accelerated Life Testing Models coming soon

 ## Installation
 ```